Ohio Gov. DeWine signs ‘born alive’ abortion law - NewsBreak

 OHIO (KXAN) — On Wednesday, Ohio Governor Mike DeWine signed into law the state’s Senate Bill 157 , also known as the “Born-Alive Infant Protection Act” — requiring doctors to save the lives of babies who are born alive after attempted abortions.

 Doctors face felony charges of “abortion manslaughter” if they don’t comply, The Hill reports.
-Ohio SB 157 also allows for women to sue doctors for a baby’s “wrongful death” if a doctor doesn’t act to save the baby’s life.Gov.
-Greg Abbott’s bill tightens restrictions on abortion pills
+Ohio SB 157 also allows for women to sue doctors for a baby’s “wrongful death” if a doctor doesn’t act to save the baby’s life.President Biden signs law banning forced labor products from Xinjiang

 Doctors could also face the loss of their medical licenses.